gnargle/DiscordVideoCompress/README.md

 To customize the filesize limit, change the FILE_LIMIT value from 50 to whatever you want.
 Some suggestions for the discord file sizes are given above.

-Then to compress your video, just drag and drop the video file on to the .cmd - after it's done converting, a file with the same name with the size suffixed at the end should appear in the folder.
+Then to compress your video, just drag and drop the video file on to the .cmd - after it's done converting, a file with the same name with the size suffixed at the end should appear in the folder the script is in.